ThomasMarangoni/AltV-WSL_Installer/README.md

 # AltV-WSL Installer
-This script will activate the Windows Subsystem for Linux on your computer, installs debian and setting up a alt:V Server.
+This script will activate the Windows Subsystem for Linux (not WSL2 yet) on your computer, installs debian and setting up a alt:V Server.

+## Minimun Requirements
+- Windows 10 - Build 1903

 ## How to run the Installer?
 - download this repo as .zip file or clone it